gtri/rapid-modeling-tools/README.md

 - Detailed instructions can be found in the [README.md](ingrid/README.md) in the `ingrid` directory for usage with anaconda-project and without anaconda-project

+- [CONTRIBUTING.md](CONTRIBUTING.md) outlines the expectations for those looking to contribute to Rapid Modeling Tools.

 ### Player Piano

 - With MagicDraw open locate the **Tools** menu